Jonathan-Mandl/Ex4/README.md

 The Command4.cpp class is the option if the user enter 4 to display results.
 The execute() function print the results of the knn algorithem from the data to classify.
  - Command4() - init command4 obejct.

 The Command5.cpp class is the option if the user enter 5 to download results to local path.
 The execute() function get from the user local path to creat file with the results of the knn algorithem on the classify data.
- - Command5() - init of command5 obejct, get as argument : DefaultIO *dio, vector<vector<double>> &Xexamples, vector<vector<double>> &Yexamples , vector<vector<double>> &XtoClassify, vector<string> &Yresults
+The init function Command5() get as argument : DefaultIO *dio, vector<vector<double>> &Xexamples, vector<vector<double>> &Yexamples , vector<vector<double>> &XtoClassify, vector<string> &Yresults